 Founded in 1987, Niko's first six (6) years of operation were confined to the Western Canadian Sedimentary Basin where the Company drilled and participated in wells in Alberta and southern Saskatchewan.
 In 1993, Niko made the decision to focus on international opportunities, starting with India.
-Over time, Niko became a significant participant in the Indian oil and gas sector, and the Company expanded its portfolio into Bangladesh, Indonesia, Trinidad and Tobago, and elsewhere.
+Over time, Niko became a significant participant in the Indian oil and gas sector, and the Company expanded its portfolio into Bangladesh, Indonesia, Trinidad and Tobago, Pakistan, Madagascar and Brazil.